-The average car allowance of 2021 was $576, and has hovered around that rate for several years.
+The average car allowance of 2022 is $576, and has hovered around that rate for several years.
 However, a higher-level executive may receive a stipend of $800 as a hiring bonus.
 Car allowances may seem nice upfront, but when you dive into how a car allowance is viewed by the IRS, you begin to see its downsides.

-Because a car allowance isn’t attributed to mileage, it’s taxed as additional income.
-For example, an employee who receives an allowance of $576 will take home about $350 of that monthly car allowance because of tax.
-While the employee loses out on receiving the full allowance amount, the employer also pays taxes.
+Above, we covered why car allowances are taxed as additional income.
+Here’s an example demonstrating what makes a car allowance taxable.
+Say an employee receives an allowance of $576.
+Without mileage logs to substantiate the payment, they will take home about $350 of that monthly car allowance.
+The other $226 is lost because to taxes.
+While the employee loses out on receiving the full allowance amount, the employer also pays more.
 The average annual vehicle allowance costs employers about $7,441 per employee in the program when their portion of payroll tax is included.
 Due to the tax waste an allowance creates, employees only take home $4,729.

 Employees quickly learn that the less they drive, the more their car allowance becomes actual compensation.
 As a result, car allowances may incentivize employees to drive fewer miles, even though it could mean sacrificing extra sales and revenue.

 Your employees may not be receiving enough.
 A car allowance is not configured to their typical driving schedule or the region they have to cover.
 Many drivers may be overpaid, while others will receive an amount too small to make up for their driving expenses.
-Being taxed, it’s even less likely to cover an anywhere worker’s needs.
+Since car allowances are taxed, it’s even less likely to cover a mobile worker’s needs.
 And, with the passage of the TCJA, they can no longer deduct unreimbursed business mileage from their taxes.
-Many companies have paid out millions of dollars in lawsuit settlements over under-reimbursed anywhere workers.
+Many companies have paid out millions of dollars in lawsuit settlements over under-reimbursed mobile workers.
 As more states fall in line with California and Illinois’ Labor Laws, companies want to guarantee their mobile workers the reimbursements they deserve.

 Companies with car allowance programs aren’t the only ones to face this dilemma.
 Businesses that use a mileage reimbursement program, also known as a cents-per-mile program, without proper substantiation are also taxed.
 They also face taxation when they reimburse at rates above the IRS standard mileage rate.